-While it’s true that we are facing a variety of downturns, it’s important to remember that Bitcoin has weathered several crashes, always managing to recover.
-Furthermore, many of the related declines in crypto we are currently seeing can be attributed to numerous global factors.
+While it’s true that the crypto industry has faced a variety of downturns, it’s important to remember that Bitcoin and co have weathered several crashes, with most reputable projects managing to recover.
+Furthermore, many of the related declines in crypto we have seen can be attributed to global factors outside the market’s control.

 Crypto and the Rise of the Internet

-Current projections for cryptocurrencies have recently been compared to the rise of the internet circa 1997.
+Since crypto first started breaking into the public’s eye, it’s been compared to the rise of the internet, circa 1997.
 While there are certainly a range of similarities, it’s the contrast between these two varieties of assets that makes all the difference.

 It’s clear that cryptocurrency and its underlying technology, blockchain, and the internet are both protocols for connectivity.
 However, while the internet exchanges information digitally, cryptocurrency was originally invented for exchanging value digitally.